tbranyen/diffhtml/packages/diffhtml-website/pages/middleware.md

 - XML transformations
 - React to DevTools changes

-Lastly, middleware can be loaded with the [Render to String](https://diffhtml.org/tools.html#render-to-string) module in NodeJS.
+Lastly, middleware can be used with the [toString](https://diffhtml.org/api.html#to-string) method.
 So if you are extra ambitious you can get your middleware to be fully cross-platform even during Server-Side-Rendering.

 The code for a basic middleware looks as simple as: